mikeizbicki/cmc-csci046/week_00/git.md

 We're not done with this feature yet.
 Whenever you add a feature, you should also update the documentation!

-Update the `README` file with the command:
+Ensure that you are in the `userinput` branch, and update the `README` file with the command:

 ```
 $ echo "This program asks the user for their name, then says hello." > README